lino-framework/getlino/docs/usage.rst

 .. option:: --shared-env

-    Full path to your default virtualenv.
+    Full path to your default :term:`virtualenv`.

     Default value is taken from :envvar:`VIRTUAL_ENV` environment value.
     If this is empty, every new site  will get its own virgin environment.